sky-uk/mite/CONTRIBUTING.md

 ## Git Workflow

-With Toolkit being an open source project, we need to take greater care than ever with our Git workflow and strategy.
+With Mite being an open source project, we need to take greater care than ever with our Git workflow and strategy.
 Please follow the below instructions very closely.